lossyrob/geowave-geomesa-comparative-analysis/docs/report.md

 - Integration with Mapnik
 - Integration with PDAL for reading and writing point cloud data from/to GeoWave
-- Time interval queries: The ability to index data that exists within an interval of time, and query for intersecting intervals
+- Time interval queries: The ability to index data that exists within an interval of time and query for intersecting intervals
 - Pixel-level subsampling: A visualization performance optimization that only returns data based on pixel width
 - DBScan clustering

 #### Features Found in GeoMesa and not in GeoWave

-- Tube selection analysis: given a collection of points (with associated times), you should be able to return similar collections of points (in terms of where the lines connecting said points exist).
+- Tube selection analysis: Given a collection of points (with associated times), you should be able to return similar collections of points (in terms of where the lines connecting said points exist)
 - Loose bounding box queries
 - JSON configurable ingest tooling
 - Cassandra backend (alpha support)
 - Google BigTable support (marked experimental)
 - Kafka GeoTools DataStore
 - Cost-based query optimization
-- Querying for a subset of SimpleFeature attributes, and only returning the necessary data
+- Querying for a subset of SimpleFeature attributes and only returning the necessary data

-##### Raster support
+##### Raster Support

 Both projects have some level of raster support; however, GeoWave's raster support appears to be more mature than GeoMesa's.
 According to GeoMesa's documentation, rasters must be pre-tiled to a a specific size, projection,